The quinoa in this vegetarian quinoa chili provides a meaty texture, without the meat. It’s easy to make, healthy and oh so satisfying.

 There’s so many ways to adapt this recipe.

-- If you like meat in your chili, brown ground beef or ground turkey in the pan before adding the vegetables.
+- Add meat.
+Brown ground beef or ground turkey in the pan before adding the vegetables.
 Use less quinoa or add another cup or two of broth.
-Or check out this Turkey Quinoa Chili, with just 200 calories per serving.
+Or check out this turkey quinoa chili, made with ground turkey.

-- Instead of quinoa, substitute cooked bulgur (cracked wheat).
+- More vegetarian options.
+Instead of quinoa, substitute cooked bulgur (cracked wheat).
 It also has a meaty texture.
-Or you may want to try this vegetarian chili recipe.
-It doesn’t have quinoa or bulgur and can be made in a slow cooker.
+Or you may want to try this slow cooker vegetarian chili recipe without quinoa or bulgur.

 - Use any type of beans or a combination of more than one type.
 Kidney, pinto, red beans, or navy beans are good substitutes.
 Like to cook your own beans instead of using canned beans?
 Use your Instant Pot to cook pinto beans.